My big sister came to visit from California this week.

 Note: This recipe was inspired/adapted from my sister Megan’s recipe, who got it from my mom, who got it from a friend from church, who got it from her son who has fairly recently founded Wayfare Foods.
-Wayfare produces vegan and gluten-free foods like ice “cream” and “cheese” out of oatmeal!
+Wayfare produces vegan and gluten-free foods like ice cream and cheese out of oatmeal!
 Check out their product line here.
 Or go here for instructions on how to request Wayfare products from your local health food or grocery store.
-I’ve tried their “cheese” and ice “cream,” and it’s all amazing.
+I’ve tried their vegan cheeses and ice cream, and it’s all amazing.

-- 2 cups peeled, boiled, and mashed potatoes (requires about 2 - 2 1/2 medium potatoes)
+- 2 cups cooked and mashed potatoes Requires about 2 medium potatoes.

 - 1/2 cup nutritional yeast flakes

 - 1 tablespoon lemon juice

 - Place 2 medium saucepans on stove, pour 4 cups of water in each, and turn on medium-high heat.